DoctorLogicProduct/dltest/landing-pages/dental-website-design-get-started-1.md

   img_alignment: Left
   headline: Why DoctorLogic Was the Clear Choice for VIP Plastic Surgery
   text: VIP Plastic Surgery initially worked with several vendors, who were costly
-    and unable to fulfill their promises of attracting patient leads through website traffic.
+    and unable to fulfill their promise.
 Since partnering with DoctorLogic, VIP Plastic Surgery saw a growth in Page 1 keywords by 1,642%, resulting in an increase in website visits by 102%, a 55% increase in website leads, and a 10% lead-to-patient conversion rate.
-In addition to keyword ranking, the Before and After Photo Gallery brings in 67% of all page view traffic, with 34% leads coming strictly from the gallery page.
   btn:
   - btn-link: "/case-studies/vip-plastic-surgery"
     btn-label: Read Case Study